 Arris Water was able to solve the wastewater treatment issues at the Woodfordia site with a bespoke decentralised wastewater treatment and water recycling scheme.
 We designed, built, operate and maintain a batching treatment plant that incorporates physical separation, chemical treatment (ion exchange, oxidation, and adsorption), and biological polishing.
 The treated water is then irrigated onto a bamboo plantation; with the bamboo poles and products being harvested and used on the site as part of the festival events.

 The plant was commissioned during the actual operation of the 2009/2010 Woodford Folk Festival.
 The completion of the STP enabled Woodfordia Inc to slash their cost of managing their wastewater by more than 80%, reduced the site’s carbon emissions.
 It also enabled a town planning change that allowed Woodfordia Inc to offer the site to third party clients for hire and use.
 As a result, the site was hired to Splendour in the Grass music festival for two years, and has an on-going relationship with Tough Mudder.

-Arris has also upgraded the potable water treatment plant at the site and provides on-going technical support to his facility.
+Arris have continually upgraded the potable water treatment plant at the site and provide on-going technical support to this facility.

 Arris and Woodfordia Inc both have a strong commitment to research projects.
 We have made the Woodfordia STP available for research projects to students from the Central Queensland University, University of Queensland, and the University of the Sunshine Coast.